Rio's zoo a maternity ward for endangered species

 Having animals reproduce and successfully give birth in captivity is no easy task and requires much patience.

 "For toucans, we studied how they adapted, what they ate, how they made their nest and the couple itself.
 We switched around males and females until they really got along," Costa explained.
-The successful couple are the proud parents of two little ones.
+The successful couples are the proud parents of two little ones.

 When temperatures peaked at over 40 degrees C (104 degrees F) during the southern hemisphere's record-breaking February summer, he had to pierce bird nests to aerate them, he said.